Create a Business Case for Change Management

 Using a business case for change management directly addresses these common challenges.

-Foundation of the Business Case for Change Management
+Business Case for Change Management

 A business case captures the reasoning for initiating a project or task to convince a decision maker to take action.
 To build an effective business case for change management, you need to answer four key questions: